 The RN-BSN Online Completion Program provides a seamless pathway for graduates of the ASN program and for licensed registered nurses to continue their education in the nursing profession.
 The RN-BSN Completion program builds on previous nursing education and is directed toward an expanded educational base in the areas of nursing leadership and management, community health, and advanced clinical practice.
+The RN-BSN Completion program builds on previous nursing education and is directed toward an expanded educational base in the areas of nursing leadership and management, community health, and advanced clinical practice.
 The RN-BSN Completion program is offered through MSU-Northern's distance learning program.
 This program allows the student to maintain employment and residency in their geographical area while completing the required BSN courses and 90 clinical hours.
 The RN-BSN Completion graduate is prepared as a generalist to practice in varied settings and has the foundation for graduate education.